Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Properties of weak LQG metrics

 \begin{lem} Suppose that $D$ is a lower semicontinuous metric on an open set $U \subset \BB{C}$.
 For every $X \subset U$ and $r>0$, the set $B_r[X;D]$ is closed in the Euclidean topology on $U$. \end{lem} \begin{proof} If $z_n \rta z$ in $U$ with $D(z_n,X) \leq r$ for each $n$, then lower semicontinuity gives $D(z,X) \leq \liminf_{n \rta \infty} D(z_n,X) \leq r$. \end{proof}

 Second, we observe that a.s.\ the $D_h$-boundary of the set $B_r(X;D_h)$ can be equivalently described as the set of points whose $D_h$-distance to $X$ is exactly $r$.
 In particular, the $D_h$-closure of $B_r(X;D_h)$ is exactly $B_r[X;D_h]$.
-This is a general result for lower semicontinuous metrics that define length spaces:
+This is a general result for lower semicontinuous length metrics: